DSPN/azure-resource-manager-dse/README.md

 marketplace is used by the DataStax Azure Marketplace offer.
 This is not intended for deployment outside of the Azure Marketplace.

-multiDataCenter is a deprecated solution for multi DC.
-This is extremely manual, poorly documented and will be dropped from this repo soon.